matheussbernardo/matheussbernardo.github.io/_posts/2018-04-28-hello-internet-gsoc.md

 I think GSoC is a great way to improve my skills, Trollolo is written in Ruby wich is a language that I have some experience but I'm willing to improve my ruby knowledge even more.

-OpenSUSE was a linux distro that I've already used but the main point for me to choose the organization was that I liked the idea of Trollolo.
+OpenSUSE was a linux distro that I've already used but the main reason for me to choose the organization was that I liked the idea of Trollolo.
 Since I am a software engineering student I studies a lot about software development software, agile and I think it's great that OpenSUSE encourages these umbrella projects especially related to the process of developing software.